Looking to get more professional looking photos and video from your phone, or just want to make sure you don’t run out of juice?

 A stabiliser is a device that helps to steady your smartphone while filming video, providing smoother and more professional-looking footage.
 There are several types of stabilisers available, including gimbal stabilisers, which use motors and sensors to keep the camera level and stable, and handheld stabilisers, which are designed to be held in your hand and provide a stable base for your smartphone.

 An external flash is a small, portable flash unit that can be attached to your smartphone to provide additional light for low-light situations.
 This can be especially useful for taking portraits or capturing detail in shadowed areas.
-Some external flashes, and continuous LED lighting, also have adjustable brightness levels and colour temperature settings, which allow you to customize the light output to suit your needs.
+Most external flashes, are actually continuous LED lighting, which gives you adjustable brightness levels, and some also let you adjust the colour temperature settings, which allow you to customize the light output to suit your needs.
+Continuous lighting can come in various shapes and sizes, and may use older bulb technology, or more recently LED lighting has become the norm.

 Remote shutter release